-Our work substantially expands the reward elicitation interface by visualizing the entire behavior space in a hierarchical manner and allowing users to freely navigate it, thereby providing more agency for the users.
-We enable them to categorize behaviors into different groups and compare these groups with each other.
-As we will show in our evaluation, this increases efficiency; i.e., more preferences can be recorded in the same time than with the standard approach\changed{, and produces higher final policy returns by letting the user provide more informative feedback}.
-Furthermore, we augment the visualization of the behavior space indicating the achieved comparison progress and suggesting what to compare next.
-This allows to review previous decisions and adapt the work accordingly.
-See Fig.~\ref{fig:ui} for an overview of the user interface.
-Previous work on user interfaces for RLHF addresses modular environments for rapidly developing such interfaces and analyzing the feedback \cite{Metz2023RLHFBlenderAC, Yuan2024UniRLHFUP}.
-Groupwise comparison of behaviors has been discussed before by Zhang et al.~\cite{zhang2022time}.
+We set out to expand the reward-elicitation interface substantially by visualising the entire behaviour space in a hierarchical manner and letting users navigate it freely, thereby exercising greater agency.
+We enabled them to categorise behaviours into separate groups, then compare these groups with each other.
+Our tests showed that this increases efficiency; more preferences can be recorded in a given time span than with the standard approach\changed{, and the final policy returns are improved, thanks to letting the user give more informative feedback}.
+Furthermore, we decisively augmented the behaviour space's depiction by visualising the progress thus far and suggesting sets to compare next.
+The user gains power to review earlier decisions and adapt the work accordingly.
+Figure~\ref{fig:ui} illustrates the interface created.

+Prior work tackling user interfaces for RLHF addresses modular environments' role in rapidly developing such interfaces and analysing the feedback \cite{Metz2023RLHFBlenderAC, Yuan2024UniRLHFUP}.
+Groupwise comparison of behaviours has been discussed especially by Zhang et al.~\cite{zhang2022time}.
 Our work goes significantly further, as Section~\ref{sec:background_visui} details, by advancing how the behaviour space is visualised \changed{(via a hierarchical structure with information on the feedback history instead of a scatterplot)}, the complexity of the RL cases addressed \changed{(with movement patterns rather than still poses as goal behaviours)}, and the level of empirical evaluation \changed{(using synthetic studies in six environments, based on those environments' original reward functions, plus a non-synthetic one -- as opposed to only synthetic evaluation in three environments with simplified reward functions)}.